hilbix/ptybuffer/README.md

 - gathers the output history of the pty for later view.
 Currently this is 1000 reads (not neccessarily lines, see option -n).

-- waits for connects to the unix socket (command line argument 1)
+- listens for connects to the unix socket (command line arg 1)

-- outputs the pty history to the connected unix socket and continuously sends all new output to the connected unix socket.
+- outputs the `PTY` history to the connected unix socket and continuously sends all new output to the connected unix socket.

 - reads (full) lines from the connected unix sockets and send them to the `PTY` (line can be max.
-4095 bytes long).
+10K bytes long or so).

 - allows multiple concurrent connects to the unix socket.
 This way several persons in parallel can control one process.